Too Lazy to Read? Discover our top choice now!

 A string trimmer on wheels will enable you to get low on the plants and cut through tough, woody stems.
 Then, you can remove the fallen plants and go over the area with a mower to even out the weeds and get them looking at least something like a lawn.

 Protect yourself from the top down.
 These powerful tools can kick up a lot of vegetation and may also fling small stones.

 Most of the trimmer mower reviews listed below are for gas-powered tools.
-Batteries have limited lives and large yards make trimming with an electric weed wacker an awkward chore.
-A gas string trimmer will give you more power and more flexibility.
+Battery-powered weed eaters are ideal for small to medium-sized yards, but definitely not for large yards, as they're limited by the energy capacity of their batteries.
+A normal gas string trimmer will give you more power and more flexibility in this regard.

 There is a battery powered walk behind trimmer listed below.
 While it's not ideal for heavy brush, it does have the benefit of serving both as a trimmer and is level enough to work as a mower as well.